danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 where

-`core rent = liable rent x number of relevant family members / total number of liable people` (p96)
+`core rent = liable rent x number of relevant family members / total number of liable people` (Child Poverty Action Group, 2018, p.96)

-`cap rent = local housing allowance for property with your allowed number of bedrooms` (p97)
+`cap rent = local housing allowance for property with your allowed number of bedrooms` (Child Poverty Action Group, 2018, p.97)

-`non-dependent deduction = £72.16 for each non-dependent who is resident and in your extended benefit unit` (p93)
+`non-dependent deduction = £72.16 for each non-dependent who is resident and in your extended benefit unit` (Child Poverty Action Group, 2018, p.93)

 The local housing allowance is an amount that varies by Broad Rental Market Area, i.e. house location, and by allowed number of bedrooms, i.e. the number of bedrooms deemed appropriate for the occupants of the house.

 ### Tenant of a registered social landlord

-Source: p98-99
+Source: Child Poverty Action Group (2018, pp.98-99)

 The calculation for a social tenancy is: